-An academic complaint is one involving faculty members, the Program Director of a particular program, or the Dean for a particular program/school.
-Faculty evaluations and grading of student work are based upon the substantive judgment of the faculty and are not subject to a complaint or grievance.
+An academic complaint is one involving faculty members, the Program Director of a particular program, or the Dean.
+Faculty evaluations and grading of student work are based upon the substantive judgment of the faculty and are not subject to a grievance.